Gardner McKay: Early life

 McKay's sculpting appeared in the Museum of Modern Art in New York, and at an exhibit of his work McKay attracted the attention of photographer Richard Avedon.
 Avedon invited McKay to Paris to shoot a series of photographs with model Suzy Parker, which led to a modeling career.
 Town and Country magazine did a piece on McKay and his sculptures in its Man About Town section, which led to an offer from an agent.

 Career

+McKay had been a sailor and schooner captain, a basketball star, equestrian and diver, a fisherman, model, sculptor and photographer.
 McKay impressed Dore Schary, who signed him to a contract with MGM.
 For that studio he appeared in episodes of The Thin Man and appeared in the film Raintree County, with Elizabeth Taylor and Montgomery Clift.
 The movie was partly filmed in Kentucky.

 McKay left MGM and had television guest roles on Death Valley Days, The Silent Service, and Jefferson Drum.